Skip to main content

 What is the point?

-However, there are more into this.
+There is more to this approach.
 The ducts are installed separately and in advance, which means:

 Blown fiber cable network solution for a rural network_